Ukraine says Russian missile hits civilian vessel in Black Sea, kills one

-Nov 8 (Reuters) - A Russian missile damaged a Liberia-flagged civilian vessel entering the Black Sea port of Odesa region, killing one and injuring four people, the Ukrainian officials said on Wednesday.
+Nov 8 (Reuters) - A Russian missile damaged a Liberia-flagged civilian vessel entering a Black Sea port in Odesa region, killing one and injuring four people, Ukrainian officials said on Wednesday.

 "The missile hit the superstructure of a civilian vessel under the flag of Liberia, at the moment of its entry into the port," Ukraine's southern military command said on Telegram messenger.